YonicDev/yonic-corner/README.md

 * *`series`*: Set this if the post belongs to a series of posts.
 It's an object with the following properties (both mandatory).
   * `id`: The internal ID of the series.
   * `order`: An integer number that tells how should this post be ordered in relation to others.
 Posts with lower order numbers will be placed first.
+* *`hero`*: A set of two images:
+  * *`modern`*: Asset path to the image used in this version.
+  * *`legacy`* Asset path to the image used in the [Legacy Version][1].
+It must have a 3:2 aspect ratio, and ideally a resolution of 454x303 pixels.
 * *`heroPosition`*: Takes either `top`, `center` and `bottom`.

-Hero images can be set by placing an image named `hero.png` in the post's assets folder.
+If `hero` is not defined, the hero images can be set by placing an image named `hero.png` in a folder with the same name as the post ID in the assets folder.

-> Despite its name, it doesn't really need to be a PNG image.
+> Despite its name, the `hero.png` image doesn't really need to be a PNG image.
 JPEG, GIF, WEBP and AVIF images will also work just fine.
 It only needs to be named `hero.png`.

-When the hero image's aspect ratio is different than 16/9, `heroPosition` controls how the image should be vertically centered, with either the top, center, or bottom of the image being centered.
+When the modern hero image's aspect ratio is different than 16/9, `heroPosition` controls how the image should be vertically centered, with either the top, center, or bottom of the image being centered.
 Hero images are always horizontally centered in the middle.
 Hero images are used as images for Twitter/X Cards.

 ### Built-in components